luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 const parms_id_type & parms_id() const;
 ```

-: Return the id of the params.
+Usage: Return the id of the parameters.

 <br>